usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Usability considerations for typical usage of all authenticators include:

-* Provide users with information on the use and maintenance of the authenticator.
-For example, instructions for use - especially if there are different requirements for first-time use or initialization - information on authenticator expiration, and what to do if the authenticator is lost or stolen.
+* Provide information on the use and maintenance of the authenticator, e.g., what to do if the authenticator is lost or stolen, and instructions for use — especially if there are different requirements for first-time use or initialization.

 * Availability of the authenticator should also be considered as users will need to remember to have their authenticator readily available.
 Consider the need for alternate authentication options to protect against loss, damage, or other negative impacts to the original authenticator.